Tuesday, March 8, 2011

 Hi Everyone!

-This Saturday, for anyone interested in learning a bit about pruning older fruit trees - The apple and pear trees located at our Land & Sea Garden site on Blair St. across from the High School and Middle School will be pruned by the wonderful Keith Keyser this Saturday, at 10 am.
+This Saturday, for anyone interested in learning a bit about pruning older fruit trees - The apple and pear trees located at our Land &Sea Garden site on Blair St. across from the High School and Middle School will be pruned this Saturday, at 10 am.

 This simple workshop will be about an hour long, and will be of help to people who have older fruit trees.